winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 ```

 Inflight code can call other inflight functions and methods.
-For example, `cloud.Bucket` has an inflight method named `list()` that can be called inside inflight scopes:
+For example, `cloud.Bucket` has an inflight method named `list()` that can be called inside inflight contexts:

 ```js playground
 bring cloud;